boxrhcp/TicketResell/ticket-resell-backend/README.md

 ## Ethereum
 ### Contracts
 Requires to install solidity locally (solc).
-Add contracts under /java/main/resrouces
+Add contracts under /java/main/resources and run `mvn clean package`
-Run mvn clean package and the contract wrapper for java will be created under target/generated-sources to use it.
+### Test
+To test you will need [Ganache](https://www.trufflesuite.com/ganache) After installing create a new workspace and make sure to edit your RPC server URL in resources/application.properties for ethereum.connection.url
+Also make sure to create accounts which should be unlocked.
+Once ganache is running you can see the list of accounts and you can also get their private keys to test